okarsono/toy_robot/README.md

 # Usage

-There are two ways to run this CLI:
+There are three ways to run this CLI:

 1. Install as local gem